 Batch your time so you can do focused work without interruption, you will get more work done in less time.
 Being carried away at work is common for many Tradespeople and Business Owners, especially when there are other distractions that delay the task.
 You might be doing a one hour job for 2-3 hours.
 Time management is important and this is why batching your time and tasks will help you to effectively complete the work without being distracted.

-5. Automate your Business Process
+5. Tips for tradespeople Automate your Business Process

 Automate your business work by using software like i4T Business, the i4TBusiness platform has automations that allow things to happen without you having to do them.
 While you are away during the weekends or after work hours, the automated system will ensure that your clients and customers are satisfied.
 It makes your job way easier and helps you work smarter while you focus on something else.